 Free.
 Free as a bird.
 Free as in beer.
 Whatever saying you associate with the word “free,” the idea of getting something for nothing always has a special appeal.
-Of course, most of us have learned by now that almost nothing that’s advertised as being “free” truly comes without at least some cost.
+Of course, almost nothing advertised as being “free” truly comes without at least some cost.
 Whether it’s giving away your personal information to Facebook or just paying hidden fees on something that you thought was going to be free, there’s always a catch.

 Why is this so?
-The main reason is that customers don’t want to have to pay extra just for using their credit cards.
-If you want to benefit from the additional sales that accepting credit cards will bring, you have to acknowledge the trade-off of absorbing the cost of processing those transactions.
-With credit card usage soaring and customers increasingly not even carrying cash with them, this compromise can often work out in your favor.
-Nonetheless, it is possible to transfer the cost of credit card processing to your customers, at least under some circumstances.
+Well, customers don’t want to have to pay extra to use their credit cards.
+To benefit from the additional sales that accepting credit cards will bring, absorbing the processing costs has been the trade-off.
+With credit card usage soaring and customers increasingly going cashless, this compromise can often work out in your favor.
+Nonetheless, it is possible to transfer the cost of credit card processing to your customers under some circumstances.

 Read more below to learn why we chose these options.